jorgefscosta/hello-world/README.md

 # hello-world
-My first project in Git
+My first project in Git.
+I am loving it!